After a medical mistake has caused serious injury or a loss, contact an experienced medical malpractice lawyer to ensure a more secure future.

 Medical malpractice claims stem from the failure of a healthcare provider to provide a level of care that meets the accepted standards of practice for their profession, resulting in the injury or death of a patient.
 A healthcare provider may be a doctor, nurse, psychiatrist, dentist, chiropractor, podiatrist, hospital or any other medical professional involved in the diagnosis or treatment of a patient.

 - Missed or delayed diagnoses

 - Improperly prescribed or dispensed medication

 - And more

 Medical malpractice cases present a unique set of challenges that require a thorough understanding of both medical and legal issues.

 In addition to experienced trial and medical malpractice attorneys, Ball Eggleston employs the professional expertise of physicians and nurses to help evaluate issues related to each medical malpractice case to thoroughly examine the issues from both a medical and legal perspective.

-In Indiana, you have two years from the injury to file a proposed complaint with the Indiana Department of Insurance.
+In Indiana, you usually have two years from the injury to file a proposed complaint with the Indiana Department of Insurance.

 Most surgeries do not carry any guarantee about the results.
 Therefore, a successful claim, in this case, would mean proving that the physician deviated from the standard procedure of care.